hanya/pyuno3ext/README.md

 These module attributes are not loaded at import time of the module.
 But once a value is requested, it would be normal attribute of the module.
 No more \__getattr\__ hook is not called to get the value.

+Constructors are defined on the some services which provides the way to instantiate service without using com.sun.star.lang.XMultiComponentFactory.
+And also it provides way to check parameters before to pass them to the service to instantiate.

+    from com.sun.star.rdf import URI
+    uri = URI.create("foo")

+A service has no defined constructor has "create" method as its constructor.
+No parameter check is provided in this case.

+    from com.sun.star.frame import Desktop
+    desktop = Desktop.create()

+It can take any number of parameters the create method if you need some initialization parameters.
+This method is different from the constructor defined in the their IDL.

+You can import only registerd services in the office registry.
+If you want to instantiate your own service installed by your extension, the extension have to contain the registry for own services.

+In the case of singletons, you can import it and get its instance as follows:

+    from com.sun.star.deployment import PackageInformationProvider
+    pip = PackageInformationProvider.get()

 CHANGES